Skip to main content

 Beach neighborhood with a laid-back, local feel

-Best for fans who want to decompress between fixtures — Kits Beach, English Bay swimming, and a cluster of good restaurants on West 4th Ave offer the most relaxed version of Vancouver, with the mountains as backdrop.
+Best for fans who want to decompress between fixtures.
+Kits Beach, English Bay swimming, and a cluster of good restaurants on West 4th Ave.
+The most relaxed version of Vancouver, with the mountains as backdrop.

 Where to Eat